 Luck implemented the strategy for the 2016-17 school year, empowering her students to design workouts that push them to exercise at an elevated heart rate for extended periods of time.
 She evaluates each workout by observing student participation and offering tips and adjustments as needed.

-Students wear adidas Zone for IHT Spirit wrist heart rate monitors during class and can see with a quick glance to their wrist if they are exercising in the target heart rate zone:
+Students wear IHT Zone wrist heart rate monitors during class and can see with a quick glance to their wrist if they are exercising in the target heart rate zone: